RM 343 Find Cheap Flights from Southeast Asia to China

 • What is the cheapest time of day to fly to China?

-The cheapest time of day to fly to China is generally at night, when round-trip flights cost RM 184 on average.
-The most expensive time of day to fly to China is generally in the afternoon, which is peak travel time and where the average cost of a ticket is RM 210.
+The cheapest time of day to fly to China is generally in the evening, when retur flights cost RM 180 on average.
+Morning departures are around 15% more expensive than evening flights, on average.
+The most expensive time of day to fly to China is generally in the afternoon, which is peak travel time and where the average cost of a ticket is RM 208.

 • What is the cheapest flight to China?